Jan 08 6:00 p.m.

 (A) Third Tuesday Short Story Discussion for Seniors

 Take part in lively discussions of classic and contemporary short stories in Room C at 1 pm.
 Stories can be obtained at the Information Desk on the first floor of the Voorhees branch.
-Take part in lively discussions of classic and contemporary short stories in Room C at 1 pm.
-Stories can be obtained at the Information Desk on the first floor of the Voorhees branch.
-This month's story is Things We Knew When the House Caught Fire by David Drury.
+The group will be discussing This is What it Means to Say Phoenix, Arizona by Sherman Alexie.

 Event Type(s):